The flowers just bloom and bloom. I’ve had to go out on the patio several times and cut back all the plants that are growing so rapidly.

 Where some see weeds, I see beauty.

 And the flowers bloom.
 One right after the other.
-When one shows signs of fading, another bloom juts up to take its place.
+When one shows signs of fading, another bloom springs up to take its place.

 Such is the world of gardening.